top of page

 What to Expect from the Procedure?

-When you come in for your procedure your vascular and interventional radiologist (VIR) will have you stand so your varicose veins can be easily identified and marked.
-The treatment area will be sterilized and a local anesthetic will be injected around your varicose veins to numb the area, loosen the veins away from the adjacent tissue, and compress the surrounding capillaries to reduce post-procedure bleeding.
+When you arrive for your procedure, your vascular specialist will have you stand to identify and mark your varicose veins.
+The treatment area will then be sterilized, and a local anesthetic will be injected to numb the area, separate the veins from surrounding tissue, and minimize post-procedure bleeding by compressing nearby capillaries.

-Next, tiny incisions or needle pokes are made over your varicose veins, and they are pulled out in sections using special vein hooks.
-When all the targeted veins have been removed, a dressing will be placed over the incisions and your leg will be wrapped tightly in a compression bandage.
+Next, small incisions or needle punctures will be made over the varicose veins, allowing them to be removed in sections using specialized vein hooks.
+Once all targeted veins have been extracted, a dressing will be applied, and your leg will be wrapped with a compression bandage to aid healing.

 Ambulatory phlebectomy at houston vein and vascular